stackblitz/bolt.new/README.md

 ANTHROPIC_API_KEY=XXX
 ```

-Optionally, you an set the debug level:
+Optionally, you can set the debug level:

 ```
 VITE_LOG_LEVEL=debug